 9) if the access-type field is set to "3GPP2-1X-Femto", a ci-3gpp2-femto parameter set to the ASCII representation of the hexadecimal value of the string obtained by the concatenation of femto MSCID (24 bit), femto CellID (16 bit), FEID (64bit), macro MSCID (24 bits) and macro CellID (16 bits) (3GPP2 X.P0059-200 [86E]) in the specified order.
 The length of the ci-3gpp2-femto parameter is 36 hexadecimal characters.
 The hexadecimal characters (A through F) are coded using the uppercase ASCII characters;

 10) the cell-info-age parameter indicates the relative time since the information about the cell identity was collected by the UE.
-The value of the parameter is a number indicating seconds; and
+The value of the parameter is a number indicating seconds;

+EXAMPLE: If the UE is camped on cellular radio access network, the cell-info-age value is set to "0".
+If the UE is not camped on cellular radio access network, the cell-info-age value is set to the relative time since the coverage of the cellular radio access network the UE most recently camped on was lost.

 11) if the access-type field is equal to "3GPP-NR-FDD" or "3GPP-NR-TDD", a "utran-cell-id-3gpp" parameter set to a concatenation of the MCC (3 decimal digits), MNC (2 or 3 decimal digits depending on MCC value), Tracking Area Code (6 hexadecimal digits) as described in 3GPP TS 23.003 [3] and the NR Cell Identity (NCI) (9 hexadecimal digits).
-The "utran-cell-id-3gpp" parameter is encoded in ASCII as defined in RFC 20 [212].
+The "utran-cell-id-3gpp" parameter is encoded in ASCII as defined in RFC 20 [212]; and